 Kombucha does contain a little bit of alcohol as a by-product of the fermentation process.
 It is usually no more than 1%, so unless you drink several glasses back to back, you should be just fine.
 However, people with alcohol sensitivities or who avoid alcohol for other reasons should be aware of its presence.

 I’m breaking the kombucha-making process into very small steps here.
 It looks long and complicated, but this is actually a very straightforward and streamlined process.
 Once you get into the rhythm of it, bottling a finished batch of kombucha and preparing the next only takes about 20 minutes every seven to 10 days.

 You can use regular, store-bought tea and sugar for brewing kombucha.
 You can pick up a scoby from a kombucha-brewing friend or even make your own:

-8 bags black tea (or 2 tablespoons loose tea)
+black tea, green tea, or a mix (or 2 tablespoons loose tea)

-2 cups starter tea from last batch of kombucha or store-bought (unpasteurized, neutral-flavored) kombucha
+starter tea from last batch of kombucha or store-bought kombucha (unpasteurized, neutral-flavored)

 1-gallon glass jar or two 2-quart glass jars

 Tightly woven cloth (like clean napkins or tea towels), covvee filters, or paper towels, to cover the jar

 Bottles: Six 16-oz glass bottles with plastic lids, swing-top bottles, or clean soda bottles